SLO police seek to charge motorcyclist, cite BLM protesters

 Reckless driving is defined as driving a vehicle with a willful or wanton disregard for the safety of others.
 The San Luis Obispo County District Attorney will review the officers’ investigation to determine what, if any, charges will be filed against Medzyck.

 The California Vehicle Code requires pedestrians outside a crosswalk to yield the right‐of‐way to vehicles so close as to constitute an immediate hazard.
-Amarachi and Shine citations may require court appearances and fines.
+Amarachi and Shine’s citations may require court appearances and fines.

 “Motorists have a duty to use due care for the safety of pedestrians while operating their vehicles and it is a crime to fail to do so,” according to Capt.
 Jeff Smith.
 “It is also dangerous and a violation of the Vehicle Code to stand or walk in uncontrolled vehicle travel lanes.
 It is imperative that both motorists and protestors be extremely careful and follow the laws meant to protect pedestrian and driver safety.”